+Lately I’ve been feeling like my short-term memory is nearly gone.
 Maybe it’s the stress of midterms, maybe it’s the ton of classes, homework, meetings, my job (meta), but I often find myself searching through my purse for something that is immediately necessary, but can’t remember what it actually is so I just hope that I’ll know it when I find it.

 I tried googling solutions to “Adult Onset Stupidity,” but sadly AOS isn’t recognized by the American Council on Mental Disabilities.
 Yet.
 Thankfully, Brainscape already compiled a list with memory improvement tips, but I would like to expand on my own strategy to ward off dementia in my early twenties; I’ve started writing down everything I do in a day.

-The ironically tricky part is actually remembering to do it.
+Ironically, the tricky part is actually remembering to do it.